 A methodology for change management provides structure and intent for managing the people side of change.
 Change in organizations is a reality, as is the fact that these changes ultimately impact how individual employees do their jobs.
 Given that the success of an organizational effort is tied inextricably to individuals adopting the change, change management provides tools and processes for encouraging and enabling those individual changes.
 The advantages of using a structured methodology include:

-An important point here: a methodology for change management does not define or prescribe particular changes.
-Change management does not tell you what changes your organization needs to make.
-Change management is an overlay; it is applied to changes that are already decided upon to encourage employees to adopt and utilize those changes.
+An important point here: A methodology for change management doesn't define or prescribe particular changes.
+Change management doesn't tell you what changes your organization needs to make.
+Change management is an overlay; it is applied to changes that are already identified to encourage employees to adopt and utilize those changes.